megastef/ny/Readme.md

 ## Details

- `n` by default installs node to _/usr/local/n/versions_, from which it can see what you have currently installed, and activate previously installed versions of node when `n <version>` is invoked again.
+ `ny` by default installs node to _/usr/local/ny/versions_, from which it can see what you have currently installed, and activate previously installed versions of node when `ny <version>` is invoked again.

- Activated nodes are then installed to the prefix _/usr/local_, which of course may be altered via the __N_PREFIX__ environment variable.
+ Activated nodes are then installed to the prefix _/usr/local_, which of course may be altered via the __NY_PREFIX__ environment variable.

- To alter where `n` operates simply export __N_PREFIX__ to whatever you prefer.
+ To alter where `ny` operates simply export __NY_PREFIX__ to whatever you prefer.

 ## License

 (The MIT License)

+Copyright (c) 2015 Kenan Sulayman &lt;kenan@sly.mn&gt;
 Copyright (c) 2014 TJ Holowaychuk &lt;tj@vision-media.ca&gt;

 Permission is hereby granted, free of charge, to any person obtaining